What is FIWARE?

 Providing an intuitive interface readily accessible to any web developer

-Supporting subscription/notification, geo-queries, federation, pagination, … and soon support of Linked Data!
+Supporting subscription/notification, geo-queries, federation, pagination, and Linked Data

 The open standard nature of FIWARE NGSI offers programmers the ability to port their applications across different “Powered by FIWARE” platforms and a stable framework for future development.
 Additional functionality can be easily added to a Smart Solution simply by using additional FIWARE or third-party components for which the integration with the FIWARE Context Broker component is solved.
 This integration is simplified since all components comply to the FIWARE NGSI standard interface, which eliminates vendor lock in.
 The component-based nature of a FIWARE based solution allows for re-architecting as the solution evolves according to business needs.